Negative Stepsizes Make Gradient-Descent-Ascent Converge: Min-max problems with linear gradients

 \section{Min-max problems with linear gradients}

 In this section we consider min-max problems $\min_x \max_y f(x,y)$ for which $\nabla f$ is linear.
 By using time-varying, asymmetric, and alternately negative stepsizes, we show that the iterates of GDA can be connected to polynomials of $\nabla^2 f$ (which in this setting is constant), and the optimal stepsizes of GDA are connected to the roots of certain extremal polynomials.
-This allows for a simple, explicit analysis of the proposed slingshot stepsize schedule.
+This allows us to leverage classical techniques from convex quadratic optimization, thereby enabling a simple, explicit analysis of the proposed slingshot stepsize schedule.
 See~\cref{ssec:plausibility:bilinear} for a high-level overview.